eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-sse.md

-When the endpoint is invoked with an HTTP header `Accept` with value `text/event-stream`, a Server-Sent Event stream of [change notifications](basic-changenotifications.html) is created by Ditto and for each notification for which the caller has READ permissions (see [authorization](basic-auth.html#authorization)), a message is sent to the client.
+When the endpoint is invoked with an HTTP header `Accept` with value `text/event-stream`, a Server-Sent Event stream of [change notifications](basic-changenotifications.html) is created by Ditto and for each notification for which the caller has READ permissions (see [authorization](basic-auth.html#authorization)), an event is sent to the client.

-The format of the message at the `/things` endpoint is always in the form of a [Thing JSON](basic-thing.html#model-specification)
+The format of the event at the `/things` endpoint is always in the form of a [Thing JSON](basic-thing.html#model-specification)
 (in API 1 format or API 2 format depending on which endpoint the SSE was created).

 For partial updates to a `Thing` however, only the changed part is sent back via the SSE, not the complete `Thing`.